lucasmodrich/lucasmodrich.github.io/_posts/2015-07-25-alberobello.md

 We jumped into the cars and headed south toward Rome - a 2.5hr drive.
 We arrived with plenty of time to meet Maddie's plane - so while the others waited for its arrival, Laura and I headed off to lost baggage.

-Colleting lost baggage requires you to first pass through security - which luckily we had navigated the week prior and were now well prepared for what was ahead.
+Collecting lost baggage requires you to first pass through security - which luckily we had navigated the week prior and were now well prepared for what was ahead.
 We made it through security quickly and headed for the lost baggage desk - essentially a small makeshift trestle table in the back corner of the arrivals and baggage collection area of the airport.

 It appears lost luggage at Rome airport is common - 3 of our group alone lost luggage.
 While Laura waited in line to be served (by the one person manning the desk), I decided to do a 'walk-through' of the mountains of luggage that were setup in makeshift racks and piles surrounding the desk.
 There would literally be enough 'lost luggage' here to fill an entire plane.